 If Abraxus Malfoy lived until late 1991 or early 1992, keeping his son Lucius firmly under his thumb, that might explain why — apart from Draco’s parroting his father’s sentiments — we never had to deal with Lucius Malfoy until the following summer.
 When he launched the Year of the Basilisk.

-Because he was certainly constantly underfoot from that point on, until they finally hauled him off to Azkaban, four years later.
+Because he certainly was constantly underfoot from that point on, until he was finally hauled off to Azkaban, four years later.

-His father’s being still alive could readily explain why Lucius did not deploy the Diary until he was off his leash at the beginning of his own son’s 2nd year.
+His father’s being still alive could readily explain why Lucius did not deploy the Diary until he was off his leash at the beginning of his own son’s 2nd year at Hogwarts.

-And while we are on the subject, neither did Arthour Weasley, although he had no doubt taken part in some of them.
+And while we are on that subject, neither did Arthur Weasley, although he had no doubt taken part in some of them.

-But the highest likelihood is that the discussions that Dobby heard were between Lucius and Narcissa after the death of Abraxus had set Lucius free from his father’s restraint.
-The news that Voldemort had attempted a return the previous year, and had failed at it — which would have been reported by Draco, and confirmed by Snape at the end of the year, must have seemed to offer a green-light to his own bid for political power.
+But the highest likelihood is that the discussions that Dobby heard were between Lucius and Narcissa after Abraxus’s death had set Lucius free from his father’s restraint.
+The news that Voldemort had attempted a return the previous year, and had failed at it — which would have been reported by Draco, and confirmed by Snape at the end of the year, must have seemed to offer a green-light to make his own bid for political power.

 Therefore; it is probably safe to conclude that either Abraxus Malfoy was already some time gone from Hogwarts before Riddle appeared there.
 Perhaps a long time gone.
-(And not all wizards start their families right out of Hogwarts.)
-Or he was just far enough behind Riddle to have missed recruitment by the younger siblings of Riddle’s original followers, through having finished Hogwarts before Riddle’s return from his first exile.
+(And not all wizards start their families right out of Hogwarts.
+Lucius could have been the child of his old age) Or he was just far enough behind Riddle to have missed recruitment by the younger siblings of Riddle’s original followers, through having finished Hogwarts before Riddle’s return from his first exile.

 But what did he think of him?

-Rhetoric that appeals to an 18-year-old might not be so impressive to older and cooler heads who might regard the man’s lack of traceable background, and his adoption of an obviously bogus Muggle-style title to be in poor taste, if nothing else — and more suggestive of a charlatan than of a leader who rated his family’s valuable support.
+Rhetoric that appeals to an 18-year-old might not be so impressive to older and cooler heads who might regard the man’s lack of traceable background, and his adoption of an obviously bogus Muggle-style title to be in poor taste (I seriously doubt that ‘Nature’s Nobility’ contains any more references to a Lordship of Voldemort than it does to a family named Riddle), if nothing else — and such cooler heads might well consider it more suggestive of a charlatan than of a leader who rated his family’s valuable support.
 Or did he, like the elder Blacks simply take his son’s word for what this “Dark Lord” fellow stood for, agree that he had the “right ideas” and go on about his own business?

-Or not until Lucius was caught out at it.
+Or, at any rate, not until Lucius got caught out at it.

 And we still do not know for certain whether Lucius’s long-range, (nearly successful!) campaign to depose Albus Dumbledore was set up for his Master’s benefit, or for his own.
 Although we can harbor some pretty sound suspicions.
-By all indications he and Rita set up the groundwork for the smear campaign all the way back at the Quidditch World Cup, in the afternoon before there was any indication that Voldemort was solidly on the comeback trail.
+By all indications he and Rita set up the groundwork for their smear campaign all the way back at the Quidditch World Cup, before there was any indication that Voldemort was solidly on the comeback trail.

 Indeed, while there is still a good deal of uncertainly as to just exactly what Lucius thought he was doing when he decided to deploy the Riddle diary without his Master’s knowledge or permission, by every indication we have been given of his actions since that point, his intentions appear to have been less calculated to assist Voldemort than to supplant him.